fschucht/gumroad/README.md

 3. Create `./api/.env` based on the `./api/.env.example` file.
 Make sure that the database values match the values set up in step 2.
 2. Start the dockerized applications: `docker-compose up`.

+**NOTE:** As this is a demo app, I committed the master.key to the repository for easier sharing.
+However, this is not a best practice and shouldn't be done in an actual production application.

 ## Running Tests

 ### API